aueb-wim/i2b2-setup/README.md

 Open the tests directory and run `./test.sh`.

-NOTE: You need a postgreSQL instance running on localhost:5432 (otherwise you can adapt the alembic.ini file).
+NOTE: This will launch a Docker container with a Postgres instance on the port 5432.
+On CircleCI, it does not launch a Docker container but connects to a local Postgres instance.
+If you don't want to use Docker, you can define this environment variable: `CIRCLE_CI=True`